parasharharsh16/Speech-Enhancement-using-Diffusion/README.md

 2. Run the main script: `python main.py`

 ### Results
-- The results are in the `evaluations` folder
 - `output/wav` folder contains generated cleaned audio files
 - `output/spectogram` folder contains spectograms from a random test set.